 The inhaled steroid prevents and reduces swelling inside the airways.
-The long acting beta-agonist opens the airways in the lungs by relaxing smooth muscle around the airways.
+The long-acting beta-agonist opens the airways in the lungs by relaxing smooth muscle around the airways.
 They last up to 12 hours.
+Breo lasts up to 24 hours.
 They are often used in combination with inhaled steroids as a long-term control medication to open the airways in people with moderate to severe asthma.
 Talk with your doctor about side effects.